-Lastly, lab level analysis may obscure the changes going on at the project level.
-While we perform our main analysis at the lab-level, as we assume that there is some fungibility of funding across a PI's projects, if our mapping of grants to labs is incorrect it may impact the estimated treatment effect.
-In order to demonstrate that this is not a concern, we re-run our main analysis using grant-by-quarter panel as well.21 The results of this analysis are shown in Table 7.
+Lastly, our primary analysis is conducted at the lab level, under the assumption that principal investigators (PIs) have flexibility in allocating funding across grants.
+However, if our mapping of grants to labs is imperfect, this could affect the estimated treatment effects.
+In order to demonstrate that this is not a concern, we re-run our main analysis using a grant-by-quarter panel as well.24 The results of this analysis are shown in Table 7.
 The estimates in this table show a similar pattern to the lab-level analysis and reinforce that the lab definitions do not drive the estimated impact of the minimum wage changes on lab-level employment outcomes.